loicm/contributing/README.md

 The CONTRIBUTING.md available here is not intented to be a standard nor the best solution.
 It's a file I used on projects that you can take for ideas (or reuse as is).

-Explicit (simple) rules are always better than implicit ones.
+Whatever are your team rules: explicit is always better than implicit.